Kansas Counties Quarantined for Emerald Ash Borer: Douglas, Jefferson, Johnson,

 - Nursery stock of the genus Fraxinus (Ash);

 - Green lumber of the genus Fraxinus (Ash);

 - Other material living, dead, cut, or fallen, including logs, stumps, roots, branches, and composted and uncomposted chips of the genus Fraxinus (Ash);

 - Any other article, product, or means of conveyance that an inspector determines presents a risk of spreading emerald ash borer and notifies the person in possession of the article, product, or means of conveyance that it is subject to the restrictions of the regulations.

-If you suspect emerald ash borer on your property please call 785-862-2180 or e-mail your name, address, phone number and pictures of the suspect tree to email@example.com.
+If you suspect emerald ash borer on your property and are not in one of the quarantined counties, please call 785-564-6698 or e-mail your name, address, phone number and pictures of the suspect tree to email@example.com.
 For answers to common questions, check out our Kansas Emerald Ash Borer Frequently Asked Questions and Do I Have Emerald Ash Borer?

 All ash trees native to Kansas are susceptible to infestation by the emerald ash borer.
 Trees become infested when adult beetles lay eggs on the bark.
 The eggs hatch into larvae that bore into the tree.
 They tunnel between the bark and wood and disrupt water and nutrient movement, eventually killing the tree.
 Emerald ash borer appears to prefer trees under stress, but is capable of killing perfectly healthy trees.